MyllenaAPrado/Java/README.md

 # Java
-Projects developer in the curse of java(udemy) and Projects developer in ICTS curse
+Projects developer in the curse of java(udemy) and projects developer in ICTS java curse.